Ziad-Ossama/HideNSeek/README.md

-HideNSeek - Steganography Application
+🌟 HideNSeek - Steganography Application 🌟
+Hide your secrets in plain sight with style!
-HideNSeek is a Python-based GUI application for performing steganography operations on images and GIFs.
-It allows users to embed data into carrier files (PNG, JPG, JPEG, or GIF), extract hidden data, and view metadata, with support for encryption and authentication.
+HideNSeek is a sleek, modern Python-based GUI application that brings steganography to life.
+Embed and extract data in images (PNG, JPG, JPEG) or GIFs with ease, all while enjoying a vibrant, user-friendly interface powered by CustomTkinter.
+With encryption, drag-and-drop support, and a colorful design, HideNSeek makes data hiding fun and secure! 🎨🔒

-Features
+🚀 Features

-Image Steganography: Embed and extract data in PNG, JPG, or JPEG images using least significant bit (LSB) techniques.
+🖼️ Image Steganography: Hide and reveal data in PNG, JPG, or JPEG files using LSB techniques.
-GIF Steganography: Embed and extract data in GIF files with frame-based steganography.
+🎞️ GIF Steganography: Embed secrets in GIFs with frame-based steganography.
-Encryption: Secure data with Fernet encryption using user-provided or generated keys.
+🔐 Encryption: Secure your data with Fernet encryption using custom or auto-generated keys.
-Authentication: Optional password protection and author metadata for embedded data.
+🛡️ Authentication: Add optional passwords and author metadata for extra security.
-Drag-and-Drop Support: Easily load carrier files and data files via drag-and-drop.
+📂 Drag-and-Drop: Load carrier files and data with a simple drag-and-drop.
-Operation History: Track embedding, extraction, and metadata viewing operations.
+📜 Operation History: Keep track of all your embedding, extraction, and metadata operations.
-Progress Tracking: Visual progress bars and estimated time for operations.
+⏳ Progress Bars: Watch your tasks progress with vibrant, animated bars and time estimates.
-Cross-Platform: Runs on Windows, macOS, and Linux with a modern GUI using CustomTkinter.
+🌐 Cross-Platform: Runs smoothly on Windows, macOS, and Linux.
+🎨 Modern UI: A colorful, dark-themed interface that’s easy on the eyes.

+🛠️ Getting Started
 Prerequisites

-Python 3.8 or higher
+🐍 Python 3.8 or higher
-Required Python packages (install via pip):pip install customtkinter pillow numpy cryptography tkinterdnd2
+📦 Install dependencies with:pip install customtkinter pillow numpy cryptography tkinterdnd2

 Installation

-Clone the repository:
+Clone the repo:
 git clone https://github.com/your-username/hidenseek.git
 cd hidenseek